SkyPicker/Travelhackathon/README.md

 # Travelhackathon
-Repository for our travel hackathon in June 2015
+Repository for our travel hackathon in June 2015 organized by IBM, Skypicker.com and Tripomatic.com